 Private schooling is available, with fees varying wildly depending on the specific school concerned, its location and the language and curriculum it teaches.
 An English-language private school in the centre of Madrid will, for example, be more expensive than a Spanish-language private school in the provinces.

 Many expats choose to send their children to international schools in Madrid or other urban centres.
-This allows students to continue studying the curriculum of their home country and removes the challenges presented by the language barrier.
+This allows students to continue studying their home country's curriculum and removes the challenges presented by the language barrier.
 Some international schools in Spain charge high fees, so expats planning to pursue this option should ensure their budget can accommodate this.

 Cost of healthcare in Spain